ImpedanCEI/-legacy-wakis/Scripts/cube_cavity/README.md

 ## Cube cavity

-In this folder, are contained the scripts for wake potential and impedance calculation of a generic squared pillbox cavity.
+Scripts for wake potential and impedance calculation of a generic squared pillbox cavity

 **- cube_cavity.py:**